Constantino Júnior

-Constantino de Oliveira Junior (born 1968) is a Brazilian businessman.
-He is the chairman of Gol Transportes Aéreos and was previously the CEO of the airline from 2001 until 2012.
+Constantino de Oliveira Júnior (12 August 1968 – 24 January 2026) was a Brazilian businessman.
+He was the chairman of Gol Transportes Aéreos and had previously been the CEO of the airline from 2001 until 2012.

-Biography
+Life and career

+Early life and business career

 Oliveira was born in Patrocínio, Brazil and finished high school in Brasilia.
 He launched the low-cost airline, GOL.
-Under de Oliveira's leadership as chief executive, it became Brazil's third-largest largest airline behind Azul and LATAM.
-He shares the controlling stake in GOL with his three brothers - Henrique Constantino, Joaquim Constantino Neto, and Ricardo Constantino.
+Under de Oliveira's leadership as chief executive, it became Brazil's third-largest airline behind Azul and LATAM.
+He shared the controlling stake in GOL with his three brothers - Henrique Constantino, Joaquim Constantino Neto, and Ricardo Constantino.
 He was the CEO of Gol until 2012 when Paulo Kakinoff took over the role.

 Auto racing

-He is also a part-time racing car driver.
-He competed in Porsche GT3 Cup Brasil, winning the title in 2014, and the 1993 International Formula 3000 Championship.
+Oliveira was also a part-time racing car driver.
+He competed in Porsche GT3 Cup Brasil, winning the title in 2011 and 2014.
+He also competed in 1993 International Formula 3000 Championship and 2010 Stock Car Brasil season.

+Death

+Oliveira died from cancer in São Paulo, on 24 January 2026, at the age of 57.